Top 15 Things to do in Reading

 Beale Wildlife Park and Gardens is situated by the River Thames, between the villages of Pangbourne and Lower Basildon in Berkshire, England.
 Lots of fun for everyone at Beale Park including, adventure playgrounds, paddling pools, meerkats, lemurs and many more animals & birds.

-Beale Wildlife Park and Gardens is just outside Reading and a 23 minute drive from our Holiday Inn Reading.
+Beale Wildlife Park and Gardens is just outside Reading and a 23 minute drive from our Crowne Plaza Reading East.

 Visit the Beale Wildlife Park and Gardens website for more information on what they have to offer.